kneely/note-macros/README.md

 Simply use `Ctrl+P` or `Alt+P` depend on your os, and type `Note Macros: Run A Macro` then chose the macro you want to execute.

+## Available Commands for Macros

+To list all available commands for your macros use `Ctrl+P` or `Alt+P` depend on your os, and type `Macro Dev: List all the commands that can be used in macros` then chose the macro you want to execute.

 # Roadmap

 ## Current Release